 Composite photography is breathing new life into digital image-making.
 Artists create original and unique composite images by combining photos with new visual elements.
-They’re redefining the possibilities of digital photography.
+And they’re redefining the possibilities of digital photography.

-If you want to create composite images of your own, we’ll help you get started.
+If you want to create composite images, we’ll help you get started.
 We’ve got some fantastic composite photography ideas.
-And we’ll show you some of the finest examples of composite photography from exciting modern artists.
+And we’ll show you some of the finest examples of composite photos from exciting modern artists.

-Composite photography is the art of combining two or more photographs to create one new image.
+Composite photography is the art of combining two or more photos to create one new image.
 But a composite image isn’t simply one photo layered over another.
-It’s about blending elements from separate images to create a seamless composite photograph.
+It blends elements from separate images to create a seamless composite photo.

-Double exposure was the only way to produce a composite image with a camera with traditional photography.
-And we also saw the rise of collage, which combined different images to make new compositions.
+Double exposure was the only way to produce a composite image with a camera and traditional film photography.
+And we also saw the rise of collage that combines different images to make new compositions.

 Digital technology now gives creators more freedom.
-They can use double exposures and other composition techniques with a few clicks.
-Artists can combine photos to create amazing composite images using software like Photoshop.
+They can use double exposures and other composition techniques with just a few clicks.
+And artists can combine photos to create amazing composite images using editing software like Photoshop.

-Many artists use their own photographs to create composite images.
-Others take a digital collage approach, taking found materials and creating an original image.
-If you take the second approach, change the source material to produce something new.
+Many artists use their own photos to create composite images.
+Others take a digital collage approach, using found materials and creating an original image.
+If you take the second approach, you can change the source material to produce something new.

 7 Composite Image Ideas